Skip to contents

 rows_name

-A character string specifying the name of the main legend of the heatmap
+A character string specifying the palette of the heatmap cells.

 rows_palette